Tooling: Scaling Agent Primitives

 # Check what's available

-The key benefits become immediately apparent: your daily development stays exactly the same in VS Code, AWD installs and configures runtimes automatically, your workflows run regardless of which runtime is installed, and the same awd run
+The key benefits become immediately apparent: your daily development stays exactly the same in VS Code, APM installs and configures runtimes automatically, your workflows run regardless of which runtime is installed, and the same apm run

 command works consistently across all runtimes.